What Does Travel Insurance Cover? Six Types of Coverage for Your Next Trip

 In terms of coverage, it’s almost the same as any other travel insurance, though there may be some special limits and exclusions that apply to a multi-trip insurance policy.

-By paying for a policy that remains active all year, you may end up paying less per trip than you would if you bought single-trip travel insurance for each separate trip.
+By paying for a policy that remains active all year, you might end up paying less per trip than you would if you bought single-trip travel insurance for each separate trip.
 It also gives you the convenience of knowing you’re already covered for any last-minute trips you book throughout the year.

 Do you need annual travel insurance?